OOI-RCA-APL/ceres/docs/connections.md

 Connections can be declared in two ways: in the component's `ceres.yaml` configuration, or statically in the component class itself.

-## Configuring connections in YAML
+## Configuring Connections in YAML

 The most common approach is to declare connections in `ceres.yaml`.